 Using few words wisely chosen, intentionally spoken before God, will save us from the babbling of “vain repetitions” Jesus warned about (Matthew 6:7-8).
 To let your words be few, is more about the quality than the quantity.
 A few words sincerely spoken from the heart, means more to God than a thousand spoken with little thought.

 Follow Solomon’s advice, let your words be few and wisely chosen.
 Sit back and enjoy your time with God.
 Think before you speak, and in all sincerity say exactly what you mean.
-Wait for His response, have your pen handy and be ready to write, you’ll be encouraged. -JSP
+Wait for His response, have your pen handy and be ready to write, because God understands what is in your heart, He will reply accordingly and you will be encouraged. -JSP